WordPress Plugins

 Wp-admin page, no context switching

-The dashboard, the per-bot controls, the Cloudflare setup guide, the compatibility notes, the MCP / Abilities API activity widget — all on one screen inside WordPress.
+The dashboard, the per-bot controls, the CDN setup guide, the compatibility notes, the MCP / Abilities API activity widget — all on one screen inside WordPress.
 Nothing lives in a separate cloud console.

 The task